- Application Fee

-TOEFL: The Graduate School requires a minimum TOEFL score of 80 on the Internet-based test.
-Teaching assistants must score a minimum of 107.
+TOEFL: The Graduate School requires a minimum TOEFL score of 80 on the Internet-based test or 60 on the Paper-based test.
+TOEFL MyBest scores are accepted.
 Depending on location, the TOEFL may be either Internet-based or paper-based.
 To learn more or register for the test, visit the TOEFL website.
 To submit a score report, use Binghamton University's code: 2535.

 IELTS: The Graduate School requires a minimum IELTS score of 6.5, with no band below 5.0.
-Teaching assistants must score a minimum of 7.5.
 To learn more or register for the test, visit the IELTS website.
-To submit a score report, provide the Test Report Form (TRF) number in the appropriate field on your online application.
+Requests for IELTS score delivery to Binghamton University Graduate School must be submitted directly to the test center where you took the IELTS test.

 PTE Academic: The Graduate School requires a minimum PTE Academic score of 53.
-Teaching assistants must score a minimum of 74.
 To learn more or register for the test, visit the PTE Academic website.
 To submit a score report, select "Binghamton University - State University of New York" from the score delivery menu.

 International Student Financial Statement and Supporting Financial Documentation